 c.
 In most cases, the student will also be restricted from the halls for the time of dismissal.

 a.
 Separation of the student from the University for a definite period of time.

 b.
-The student is not guaranteed reinstatement at the end of such period of time but is guaranteed a review of the case and a decision regarding eligibility for reinstatement by the Dean of Students.
+The student is not guaranteed reinstatement at the end of such period of time but is guaranteed a review of the case and a decision regarding eligibility for reinstatement by the Associate Vice President for Student Life.

 c.
 A two-thirds vote will be required by the Judicial Board to impose this sanction.